 Exam dates are approximate (except for the final exam).
 You will be given 1 week prior notice before all exams.
 You must have a university excuse for missing an exam to be able to take a make-up exam.
-The make-up date will be December 14th at 10 AM.
+The make-up date will be December 13th at 10 AM.
 Talking to each other and/or sharing calculators is not permitted during an exam.
 All calculators will be checked prior to every exam.
 Programmable calculators will not be permitted for use on tests.
+You cannot have your cell phone out during exams.
+If you are caught with a cell phone during the exam, then it will be assumed that you are cheating.
+You cannot leave the room for any reason while taking an exam.
 If you are caught cheating on any exam, you will automatically receive a grade of 0% for that exam.
 Attendance for this course is optional, but strongly encouraged.